 Well, that’s it.
 Thanks for reading.
 I hope you enjoyed this short article about the Saturn V wind tunnel tests.

-If you want to know more about this fantastic rocket, then head over to this interesting article called; What Made The Saturn V Rocket So Powerful?
+If you want to know more about this fantastic rocket, then read this interesting article: What Made The Saturn V Rocket So Powerful?